Non NHS Private Fees

 • Image of a doctor

-The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.
+The fees charged are based on the British Medical Association (BMA) suggested scales and our secretarial team will be happy to advise you about them along with appointment availability.
 Please note that this is a guide and fee scales can change over time.
 A charge may be higher depending on the complexity of a patient’s medical conditions and how long it may take the GP to collate all the necessary information.
+Please bring your forms with you so we can obtain an accurate quote for the request.

 Private Fees